cookpad/global-style-guides/README.md

 # 6 How to Extend This Guide

 This is a live document and everyone is welcome to improve it.
+Feel free to open a PR in this repository to suggest changes or gather feedback.

 ## 6.1 Editing tips